kygek/kygek.github.io/README.md

 ## History

-**The Kygek Foundation** (also known as **Kygek Foundation**; shortened as **TKF**) is founded on late-2021 as a parent organization of several organizations lead by KygekDev, mainly KygekTeam.
+**The Kygek Foundation** (also known as **Kygek Foundation**; shortened as **TKF**) is founded on late 2021 as a parent organization of several organizations lead by KygekDev, mainly KygekTeam.
 We founded TKF to expand our services to not only towards software development areas, but also towards other areas.

 ## Our Services